 Click each picture to view a larger version.

-We have 498 members, six bocce courts (men, women, and mixed leagues), and enjoy a host of activities.
-Members plan, work, and enjoy the Fall Festa, the Bocce Classic, parties, dances, line dancing, cooking demonstrations, language lessons, Italian Sundays at the Movies, potluck & game nights, pizza parties, outings to La Comedia, The Vineyard, The Races, and Ball Games.
-We have many young members and are forming a young adult cluster for those 18-30 years old, which will have its own calendar of events and activities.
+We have over 500 members, six bocce courts (men, women, and mixed leagues), and enjoy a host of activities.
+Members plan, work, and enjoy the World A'Fair, Fall Festa, the Bocce Classic, parties, dances, line dancing, cooking demonstrations, language lessons, Italian Sundays at the movies, potluck & game nights, pizza parties, outings to La Comedia, The Vineyard, The Races, and ball games.
 Requirement for membership is Italian descent and non-Italian spouses.

 Scholarships are available for college age children through the National OSIA and the OSIA Grand Lodge of Ohio.
 Locally, over $15,000 was raised for charity last year (House of Bread, Ronald McDonald House of Dayton, Hannah's Treasure Chest, Tsunami Relief).
 Our National Charities are Cooley’s Anemia Foundation & Alzheimer’s Foundation.